 Doctor of Philosophy (University of Queensland)

-A/Prof Carol Richards is a food and agricultural sociologist specialising in sustainable food systems.
-She is a member of staff at the School of Management, QUT Faculty of Business and Law and is also the inaugural Program Leader of the Agrifood Systems program at the QUT Centre for Agriculture and the Bioeconomy.
-Carol is also joint leader of the New Economies for Waste program at the Centre for a Waste Free World.
+Prof Carol Richards is a food and agricultural sociologist specialising in sustainable food systems.
+She is a member of staff at the School of Management, QUT Faculty of Business and Law and was the inaugural leader of the Agrifood Systems program at the QUT Centre for Agriculture and the Bioeconomy.
+Carol is also the leader of the New Economies for Waste program at the Centre for a Waste Free World.
 Her work is informed by a systems approach that ‘joins the dots’ between the complex interplay of society, economy and environment as they relate to natural resources, agriculture and food.

 Food Security – Recent food system shocks such as bushfires, floods and drought, and the impact of Covid-19 on the harvesting and distribution of agricultural products, have drawn attention to Australia’s vulnerability to food insecurity.
 Carol is interested in the global and local dimensions of food security, including these ‘shocks’ but also the practices of diverting grains into biofuels and cattle production, and excessive market speculation on food commodities.
 Shifting from production to consumption, her interests include the growing reliance on charitable food relief, even when food is in plentiful supply.